Undecentions/Redstone-Modeler/README.md

 - Drag.
 No more spam clicking while moving the mouse around.

 ## To do
+- Add more blocks.
+That's the only downside for now, and I just need to do some rendering to fix that.
+Won't be *that* hard, will it???
 - Render and add logo.
 - 2D block states.
 Select the state with a temporary panel, then put it down, instead of clicking 5 times each on some pistons.
 The second dimension is used for blocks like redstone dust, where clocking 192 times is impossible.
 Instead, there are 2 selection bars for each signal strength and shape, 12 * 16.
 (Note that this change would include making the selection a module, which is planned)